GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ needs to have a check

-to prevent splitting up if the line length is too short.
+to prevent splitting up the line if its length is too short.
 Occasionally it

-separates the last parenthesis, and sometimes looks ridiculous if a line is
+separates the last parenthesis, and sometimes looks ridiculous if output

 The list and display macros do not do any keeps and certainly should be able to.